Beaker-csv/github-slideshow/_posts/0000-01-02-Beaker-csv.md

 ---
 layout: slide
-title: "Need something new here"
+title: "Need something new here, again"
 ---
 Your text
 Use the left arrow to go back!